 Could you think of other reasons why a cross-over animal, who has been trained using aversive techniques, wouldn’t respond so well to clicker training?

 FEAR impacts behaviour in several ways.
-In the training context I see at least two undesirable potential side effects of FEAR:
+In the training context I see at least four undesirable potential side effects of FEAR:

 - the animal’s learning and cognition is impaired, and

 - the animal may sensitize (become even more fearful)

 - the animal may slip into RAGE (another core emotion).